Following the quick tips covered in this article will ensure that you’ll take the best possible room capture.

 2. Taking a wide-angle picture

-- You will frame your wide-angle picture towards the center of the area you want to design.
+- You will frame your wide-angle picture towards the centre of the area you want to design.

 - The app will then guide you to pivot your phone to 5 targets (wait until you see a check mark before moving to the next target).

-You’ll be directed to start in the center and asked to hit 5 targets for your wide-angle picture
+You’ll be directed to start in the centre and asked to hit 5 targets for your wide-angle picture